 For one, AI solutions can activate important data in your contracts across your organization, in any number of industries, from legal and finance to sales and operations.

-Challenges Facing Companies Today
+Contract Analysis and Management Challenges Facing Companies Today

 The main challenge firms like yours may face in contracting stem from the huge numbers of contracts you have to keep track of.
 Not only do they lack uniformity, they’re hard to organize, manage, and update.
 Most firms don’t even have a main database in which to keep all the information in their contracts — let alone have an efficient way of extracting all that data.
 It’s nearly impossible to view complicated and detailed outsourcing agreements, determine how a certain clause is worded across various divisions, or locate renewal dates and renegotiation terms.